martinthomson/dap-bulk/draft-thomson-ppm-dap-bulk.md

 # Security Considerations {#security}

-Report metadata,
-which would include the extensions if the recommendations in {{changes}} are adopted, are included in the additional associated data for every report.
+Report metadata are included in the additional associated data for every report.
 Bulk submission is therefore strictly a performance optimization as far as the operation of DAP is concerned.